ct-js/docs.ctjs.rocks/docs/using-custom-fonts.md

-## Using Custom Fonts (.ttf files)
+## Using Custom Fonts In Your Game

+### What's this for?
-As of version 1.3, importing and using custom fonts in styles is a bit confusing, so here's how to do it.
+As of version 1.3, importing and using custom fonts in styles can be a bit confusing, so here's how to do it.

 ## 1. Import a font in the UI tab.